andrelbd1/research-edm-la/Compilation.md

 - (083) Students not fluent in English MOOCs take significantly more video play, video pause, and seek actions compared to students fluent.
 - (113) Videos with walkthroughs coding tend to have a higher engagement than the active coding sections
 - (115) Certificate-earners also engage heavily with in-video quizzes.
+- (118) Students watching videos has high levels of inattention.
 - (---) Videos are the primary method for presenting information in many MOOCs
 #### (14) Others
 - (008) Access in the online environment resources increase in periods close exams or assessment deadline.